mghotbi/DspikeIn/README.md

 ### Data Transformation

-*Check if the transformations is required.*
+*Check if transformation is required.*

 ```r